rschristopher/rschristopher.github.io/src/index.md

  translation
  error
  or worse, a myth --
-no, St. Christopher actually was a dog-headed giant;
+no, Reprobus actually was
+ a dog-headed giant;
 a monster from beyond the fringes, haunting the marginalia of our ancient world.
-And yet, in the pursuit of power,
+And, in the pursuit of power,
  Reprobus instead found salvation.

-And now St. Christopher helps travelers and
- Bitcoiners find their way.
+And even now St. Christopher helps travelers and Bitcoiners find their way.

 ![St Christopher](/images/st-christopher.jpg)